European honey buzzard: Description

 Scale-like feathers around the eyes and forehead provide armour against the stings of its prey species.

 The relatively straight claws facilitate digging and walking.

 Immature birds have a dull iris and yellow cere.

-The 52–60 cm-long honey buzzard is larger and longer winged, with a 135–150 cm wingspan, when compared to the smaller common buzzard (Buteo buteo).
-It appears longer necked with a small head, and soars on flat wings.
-It has a longer tail, which has fewer bars than the Buteo buzzard, usually with two narrow dark bars and a broad dark subterminal bar.
-The sexes can be distinguished on plumage, which is unusual for a large bird of prey.
-The male has a blue-grey head, while the female's head is brown.
+The European honey buzzard is 52–60 cm long, longer and longer winged, with a 130–150 cm wingspan, when compared to the common buzzard (Buteo buteo), but at 440–1050 g, not as heavy-bodied as that is.
+It appears long-necked with a small head, and soars on flat wings.
+It has a longer tail, which has fewer bars than the Buteo buzzards, usually with two narrow dark bars and a broad dark subterminal bar.
+The sexes can be distinguished on plumage, which is unusual for a large bird of prey; the male has a blue-grey head, while the female's head is brown.
 The female is slightly larger and darker than the male.

 The soaring jizz is quite diagnostic; the wings are held straight with the wing tips horizontal or sometimes slightly pointed down.
 The head protrudes forwards with a slight kink downwards and sometimes a very angular chest can be seen, similar to a sparrowhawk, although this may not be diagnostic.
 The angular chest is most pronounced when seen in direct flight with tail narrowed.
 The call is a clear peee-lu.

 Distribution and habitat

-The European honey buzzard is a summer migrant to a relatively small area in the western Palearctic from most of Europe to as far east as southwestern Siberia.
-The eastern area boundary is not yet known exactly, it is thought to be in the Tomsk-Novosibirsk-Barnaul area.
-It is seen in a wide range of habitats, but generally prefers woodland and exotic plantations.
-It migrates to tropical Africa for European winters.
+The European honey buzzard has a vast range estimated at 18200000 km2 including most of Europe, sub-Saharan Africa to western Russia, southwestern Siberia, and Kazakhstan.
+It is a summer migrant to most of the western Palearctic, absent only from the north and northwest fringes of the region.
+The eastern area boundary is not yet known exactly, it is thought to be in the Tomsk – Novosibirsk – Barnaul area.
+It is seen in a wide range of habitats, but generally prefers woodland, including plantations of exotic trees.

 Movements

-Being a long-distance migrant, the honey buzzard relies on magnetic orientation to find its way south, as well as a visual memory of remarkable geographical features such as mountain ranges and rivers, along the way.
+Being a long-distance migrant, the honey buzzard relies on magnetic orientation to find its way south, as well as (for adult birds) a visual memory of recognisable geographical features such as mountain ranges and rivers, along the way.
 It avoids large expanses of water over which it cannot soar.
 Accordingly, great numbers of honey buzzards can be seen crossing the Mediterranean Sea over its narrowest stretches, such as the Gibraltar Strait, the Messina Strait, the Bosphorus, Lebanon, or in Israel.